tbenson89/todo-react/README.md

 ## To-do List using React!

-Here we have a nice ToDo application using React.
+Here we have a nice ToDo application using React..

 ### `npm start`